goodai-group/goodai-news/README.md

 ## Acknowledgements

-- OpenAI for providing the GPT model used in this project
+- Google for providing the Gemini AI model used in this project
-- Google for their Custom Search API
+- Various news sources for their RSS feeds and web content

 ## Disclaimer